utiasDSL/gym-pybullet-drones/README.md

 ### Create Aviaries
-Creating new environments can be done by creating a child class of [`BaseAviary`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/BaseAviary.py) (`class NewAviary(BaseAviary): ..`) and implementing the following 7 abstract methods
+Creating a new environment can be done by creating a child class of [`BaseAviary`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/BaseAviary.py) (i.e. with `class NewAviary(BaseAviary): ..`) and implementing the following 7 abstract methods
 ```
 >>> #### 1
 >>> def _actionSpace(self):